CAEL Rating

 The CAEL Rating System is a standard used by the United States Federal Deposit Insurance Corporation (FDIC) to evaluate the financial solvency of US banks.
-The rating is based on the capital adequacy, asset quality, profitability, and liquidity of the bank, and is reported as a composite score.
+The rating is based on the bank's capital adequacy, asset quality, profitability, and liquidity, and is reported as a composite score.
 The composite score runs on a scale of 1 to 5, with 1 being excellent and 5 being indicative of imminent regulatory action.

 These numbers are useful to the banking public as a means to easily evaluate the health of their institution.
 There are multiple outlets from which to gather this information; however, there also exist many private rating firms whose ratings use the same name but are in no way affiliated with the FDIC.
 One such firm is Bankrate.